Thermodynamic properties of ultracold Bose gas: transition exponents and universality: Theoretical background

-An important physical quantity in connection with the phase transition at a critical point is the critical exponent.
-A critical point is characterized by divergences, discontinuities or rapid changes in thermodynamic quantities, depending on the nature of the thermodynamic quantity, dimensionality and the size of the system.
-The critical exponent is useful in understanding the rapidly changing behavior of thermodynamic functions at the critical temperature.
+An important physical quantity in connection with a true phase transition at a critical point is the critical exponent.
+A critical point is characterized by divergences or discontinuities in thermodynamic quantities, depending on the nature of the thermodynamic quantity and dimensionality of the system.
+Thus the thermodynamic quantity may cease to be analytic at the critical point.
+The critical exponent is useful in understanding the rapidly changing behavior of thermodynamic functions at the critical temperature ($T_c^0$).
 In terms of a reduced temperature

 which is a dimensionless measure of the deviation of temperature from the critical temperature, one can define the critical exponent ($\lambda$) for a thermodynamic function $F(t)$ as~\cite{Yeomans}